 At common law, in the absence of a specific duty arising from agreement1, prescription or implied grant2, or custom3, there is no general obligation upon a landowner to fence his land either against or for the benefit of his neighbour4 or the public5.
-There is, however, a common law duty to erect or repair a fence where persons using the highway might otherwise be endangered6, and in certain circumstances where the absence of a fence would constitute a nuisance7, and there may also be liability at common law or by virtue of statute8 for damage arising in circumstances where
+There is, however, a common law duty to erect or repair a fence where persons using the highway might otherwise be endangered6, and in certain circumstances where the absence of a fence would constitute a nuisance7, and there may also be liability at

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and millions of others like it, sign-in to LexisLibrary or register for a free trial.

 TAKE A FREE TRIAL